-Join us for the Section of the Americas 2017 meeting from March 23-26, 2017.
-The meeting will take place at the Stony Point Center in Stony Point, NY.
+The Section of the Americas 2017 meeting took place from March 23-26, 2017.
+The meeting was held at the Stony Point Center in Stony Point, NY.

 Friday Night Interactive Workshops

-On Friday night there is a choice of breakout sessions for you to enjoy!
-You will be able to choose the topic you are most interested in on the registration form.
-The topics and presenters are:
+On Friday night there was a choice of breakout sessions for you to enjoy!
+The topics and presenters were:

 1. Learning Spanish and English from Friends: Reading Quaker texts together (with Beth Green-Nagle and Cristela Martinez)

 2. Becoming a Better FWCC Ambassador: Using our QuakerSpeak videos to present an engaging program at your home church or meeting (with Melinda Wenner Bradley and Beth Collea)

 3. Quaker Social Change Ministry (with Lucy Duncan)

 4. Stewardship Ministry: Making faithful choices about our financial plans (with Kelly Kellum and Gayle Matson) Ministerio de Mayordomia –

 5. Followup to Pisac Sustainability Minute: What is your meeting doing?
 How can we get moving?